 Our first night in the city we walked past food stall after food stall all lining the city sidewalks.
 People were eating all sorts of food, 90% which I did not recognize.
 We saw fried noodles, fried rice, meats, veggies, crabs, eggs, desserts, and it all smelled delicious.
 Many people were sitting at small folding tables, sitting on plastic stools, eating their dinner.
 These food joints took over the sidewalks, making it very difficult to walk, but it was wild seeing what everyone was eating.

-My mother, Kathy, and my brother, TJ, were staying in Bangkok with us.
+My mother, Kathy, and my brother, Thomas, were staying in Bangkok with us.
 For several days we toured the city, seeing the main attractions, but it was the street food that was the highlight.
 As we got more comfortable experimenting with new foods (without getting sick) the street food almost became an addiction.
 By our last day here, it was the only thing that Tim and I wanted to eat.
 Why go to some fancy restaurant and pay way too much money for overpriced food?

 We started off safe, eating fried dough filled with potatoes, cabbage, and taro, as well as steamed corn and pad thai.
 Everything was so cheap and so good.
 For $1 -$2 a person can eat a good sized lunch here.
 The six of us shared the food while sitting under Bangkok’s Sky Train down by the river.
 I never thought I’d be eating street food pad thai with my brother and mother in Bangkok, Thailand.
 It was so fun!!